 South Australian PrEPX study for those at risk for HIV infection

-South Australians at a high risk of acquiring HIV will have the opportunity to enrol in a local Pre-Exposure Prophylaxis (PrEP*) research study which will be delivered through a partnership between Victoria’s Alfred Health, the South Australian Health and Medical Research Institute (SAHMRI), SA Health and clinics.
-SHINE SA will have a PrEP site at 57 Hyde Street.
+South Australians at a high risk of acquiring HIV will have the opportunity to enrol in a local Pre-Exposure Prophylaxis (PrEP*) research study which will be delivered through a partnership between Victoria’s Alfred Health, the South Australian Health and Medical Research Institute (SAHMRI) and SA Health.
+SHINE SA is involved at our 57 Hyde Street site.